Edward Olivares Player Props: Royals vs. Athletics

 Edward Olivares At The Plate

-- Olivares has six doubles, two triples, two home runs and six walks while batting .267.
+- Olivares is batting .266 with six doubles, two triples, two home runs and seven walks.

-- Olivares has reached base via a hit in 16 games this season (of 25 played), and had multiple hits in seven of those games.

-- In 25 games played this season, he has homered in two of them.
+- In 26 games played this season, he has hit a homer in two of them.

-- In seven games this year, Olivares has picked up an RBI, with more than one RBI once.
+- Olivares has driven in a run in seven games this year (26.9%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.